RoystonDAlmeida/url-shortener-service/README.md

             ```json
             {
-               "error": "error": "'url' parameter is required in request body"
+               "error": "'url' parameter is required in request body"
             }
             ```